hirak99/keyshift/README.md

   - `^KEY1 = [TOKEN ...]` - The `^` indicates press of a key.
 On KEY1 press, tokens on the right will be performed.
   - `~KEY1 = [TOKEN ...]` - The `~` indicates release of a key.
 On KEY1 release, tokens on the right will be performed.
   - `KEY1 = [TOKEN ...]
 FINAL_TOKEN` - Equivalent to `^KEY1 = [TOKEN ...] ^FINAL_TOKEN`, `~KEY1 = ~FINAL_TOKEN`.
 Example: `A = B` will make the A key act exactly like B.
+  - `KEY1 = nothing` - Blocks the key.
+E.g. `DELETE = nothing`.

 - Layering
   - `KEY1 + KEY2 = [TOKEN ...]` - Only if KEY1 is held, KEY2 will activate the tokens.
-Note that KEY1 will now be suppressed.
-If you need to also register KEY1, you must specify explicitly `^KEY1 = ^KEY1`.
+    - Note that by default the layer-activation key, i.e. KEY1 in this example, will now be suppressed.
+If you need to also register the activation key, you must specify that explicitly `^KEY1 = ^KEY1`.
   - `KEY1 + * = *` - Allow all keys not explicitly remapped under KEY1 to pass thru as is.
   - `KEY1 + nothing = [TOKEN ...]` - Specifies what should happen if nothing inside the layer is activated.
 E.g. `DELETE + 1 = F1; DELETE + nothing = DELETE` will ensure DELETE acts as itself unless 1 is pressed within it.